-Fig. 5-5: Coupling for ISO 9409-1-50-4-M6.
+Fig. 5-2: Coupling for ISO 9409-1-50-4-M6.

 5.1.3.
-Fingertips
+Fingers and Fingertips

-The contact grip points for the Robotiq 2-Finger Adaptive Gripper are its two fingertips and palm pad.
+The contact grip points for Hand-E are its two fingertip pads.

-Robotiq offers a selection of fingertips (see the Spare Parts, Kits and Accessories section) and users can create custom fingertips.
-The figure below represents the distal phalanx (which acts as the fingertip holder).
-This part is the permanent, non customizable part of the gripper finger on which the fingertip must be mounted.
+Robotiq offers a selection of fingertips (see the Spare Parts, Kits and Accessories section), and users can create custom fingertips.
+The figure below represents the fingertip holder, the permanent, non customizable part of the gripper finger on which the fingertip must be mounted.
+Hand-E is shipped mounted with standard flat rubber (NBR) overmolded fingers.

-Custom fingertip designs must meet the following specifications:
+Custom fingertip design must meet the following specifications: